While HSPs are known for their empathy, narcissists are known for their lack of it — which makes a relationship with them impossible to sustain.

 When someone is a narcissist, it may be so extreme that they have narcissistic personality disorder, which involves having an exaggerated sense of self-importance, loving attention, and lacking empathy when it comes to others.
 You may know people like this, whether they’re friends, coworkers, family members, or romantic partners.
 Although they give off an aura of self-confidence, beneath the surface, they are very sensitive to criticism or judgment.

 There are many schools of thought on narcissism, but it seems widely understood that it falls on a spectrum or can be classified in varying degrees.
 The spectrum itself involves the individual’s emotional empathy, which is different from intellectual empathy.
-In other words, according to Elinor Greenberg Ph.D., a narcissist “can understand that they may be causing someone pain, but they have less motivation to care because they are not feeling anything negative themselves.”
+In other words, according to Elinor Greenberg Ph.D., a researcher and therapist who specializes in narcissism, a narcissist “can understand that they may be causing someone pain, but they have less motivation to care because they are not feeling anything negative themselves.”

 On the severe end of the spectrum, individuals with narcissistic personality disorder are not able to truly feel love.
 But for those who fall somewhere else on the spectrum, I wholeheartedly believe they can.
 I believed that my ex-partner could.